Motion made, and Question proposed, That this House do now adjourn.—(Craig Whittaker.)

 I will come to the details of that action soon, but first I want to outline the extent of the work that could have been brought into the site but that curiously the current management has not been entrepreneurial enough to bid for, never mind secure.
 That includes class 320 work for ScotRail and its fleet owners Eversholt, which is potentially worth £6.5 million; class 156 work for Northern Rail, worth £3 million; class 156 work for ScotRail, worth £2 million; class 156 retrofitting for ScotRail, worth another £1.5 million; and class 153 ScotRail work, worth another £3 million.
 There is also exam and inspection work unable to be done at other ScotRail depots or in Scotland because they are at capacity and do not have the workforce.
-In addition to that, there is high-speed train conversion work also available and class 170 work worth another £3.5 million, as well as the Caledonian Sleeper work.
+In addition, there is high-speed train conversion work also available and class 170 work worth another £3.5 million, as well as the Caledonian Sleeper work.
 There is a huge array of potential opportunities and investment to be brought into the site that it has not even considered bidding for.
 It is bizarre that the company would not be doing that if it is not a branch-plant economy and relationship.

 The hon.
 Gentleman’s speech has been very passionate and I agree with a lot of what he has said.
 Does he agree that another danger is that the 45-day redundancy notice does not give enough time for a solution to be found for the company and the highly skilled workforce at St Rollox?